revbayes/revbayes.github.io/tutorials/fbd/index.md

-The inspection window for your selected parameter is the **Estimates** window, which shows a histogram and summary statistics of the values sampled by the Markov chain.
-Figure
-{% ref tracer_post_ests %} shows the marginal distribution of the **Posterior** statistic for the `bears.log` file in the `output` directory.
+The inspection window for your selected parameter is the **Estimates** window, which shows a histogram and summary statistics of the values sampled by the Markov chain. {% ref tracer_post_ests %} shows the marginal distribution of the **Posterior** statistic for the `bears.log` file in the `output` directory.